Resources for support at every stage of the writing process:

 Your Writing Center tutor can help you review the fundamentals of coherence:

-- Using formal transitions, words that draw connections or relationships between ideas.
+- Using formal transitions, words or phrases that draw connections or relationships between ideas.
 Examples: for instance, by contrast, next, moreover, etc.

 - Using other common connective techniques (pronouns, repeated words, synonyms, antonyms, anticipatory patterns, other parallel structures)

 Your Writing Center tutor can help you develop additional methods of connecting your ideas for more natural and varied movement between sentences and paragraphs.
 You can use the following checklist to edit for coherence: